dmuth/diceware/README.md

 - [Diceware for Passphrase Generation and Other Cryptographic Applications](http://world.std.com/~reinhold/diceware.txt)

-# Running this software online

-I have a copy running at [https://www.dmuth.org/diceware/](https://www.dmuth.org/diceware/).
-Feel free to use it to generate your own passwords.

-# Running this software from your computer
+# Can I run this on my own computer without using your website?

+Yes.
 Feel free to clone this repo with `git clone https://github.com/dmuth/diceware.git` and run it from a local directory on your computer.